 Lucky enough when I went there was very little queue since I went around half 5ish straight after work, assuming they would not be many queues, so luckily I had to only wait 10 minutes to give my order whilst I make my mind up and take photo’s around, which made the waiting seem shorter.
 After a long thought of choosing what to get, I decided to go for the freshly made Cookie Shot and Frozen S’mores, I managed to find an empty table but waiting time was not too bad as I got made to wait for only 10-15minutes due to families and other people waiting in front to be served.

-Overall everyone has been talking about the ‘Cookie Shot’ and delicious ‘Frozen S’mores’, which I eventually gave in and went for both to try and see what the hype was all about.
+Overall everyone has talked about the ‘Cookie Shot’ and delicious ‘Frozen S’mores’, which I eventually gave in and went for both to try to see what the hype was all about.
 However, both Cookie Shot and Frozen S’mores did not disappoint, it lived up to its hype as it looked and tasted just as amazing.
 Menu from Dominique Ansel Bakery can be found here.

 That moment of Vanilla Milk being poured into Chocolate Cookie Shot video above 🙂

-Eventually, I went for the ‘Dosa Mille Feuille’ to eat in after few people recommending them to me to try out and, to be honest, thought it went down really well, it looked really incredibly good you could from the shots I took.
+Eventually, I went for the ‘Dosa Mille Feuille’ to eat in after few people recommending them to me to try and, to be honest, though it went down really well, it looked really incredibly good you could from the shots I took.

 Although I must say it has definitely lived up to its expectation and hype if visiting this branch first-time, especially when cronuts get sold out very fast and occasionally finding the main Chef Dominique Ansel himself serving his loyal customers for his amazing desserts.
 This dessert did go viral as queues were long enough to have the store sold out on many occasions with they desserts since they had a lot of publicity and were mentioned all over the news and headlines reports.

-Thank you all for reading my review on ‘Dominique Ansel Bakery’.
+Thank you all for reading my review of ‘Dominique Ansel Bakery’.

 If you have been here at Dominique Ansel Bakery in London.
 I would love to know what your favourite dessert was from this famous bakery store?